Samoa Food Guide

 Cultural Significance:

-Apia represents modern Samoan cuisine while preserving traditions.
-Night markets serve as community gathering spaces.
-Sunday to'ona'i tradition strongest here.
+Apia is where modern Samoan cooking meets the older traditions.
+The night markets double as community gathering spots, and the Sunday to'ona'i tradition is strongest here.

 Signature Dishes: